 - 1 egg, mixed with 1 & 1/2 – 2 teaspoons water

-- Process the sugars in the food processor until they are finely ground.
+Process the sugars in the food processor until they are finely ground.
 (Process for about 1 minute.
 This is how you turn ordinary white sugar into superfine sugar, and it will make the granules of the raw sugar, if you use it, much smaller.)
 Add the butter to the sugar(s) and process until they are well mixed.
 Add the flour, salt, and baking powder and pulse the processor until the mixture forms tiny pea-sized crumbs.
 Add the egg, vanilla, and sour cream mixture to the crumbs and pulse again – about 10 times – just until everything is combined.
+Mixture will still be crumbly.

 While the dough is chilling, preheat the oven to 350 degrees F. Then make the Nutella filling by putting all the ingredients in the large bowl and mix them together, preferably with a mixer.
-If you do use one, start slowly so that the flour doesn’t fly out of the bowl.
+If you do use a mixer, start slowly so that the flour doesn’t fly out of the bowl.
 The mixture will be crumbly.

 Making the Hamantaschen

 Remove one disk of dough from the refrigerator.
 On a lightly floured mat, board, or counter, roll the disk until it is about 12-13 inches in diameter and ⅛ inch thick.
-(I love my ruler with the Hebrew alphabet.)

 At Purim, it is traditional to visit friends, family and others (especially those in need and the elderly), delivering Shalach Manot or baskets of sweets and drinks.
 Wouldn’t these Nutella-filled hamantaschen make a nice part of the basket – or simply a sweet reminder of your caring to someone in your community.